Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * E-mail
 * Birth Date

-Additionally, the administrator is afforded the ability to see all listings currently posted by the selected user; the ability to complete Tasks 5 and 10 is can be also done withing Task 3 if any available listings exist.
+Additionally, the administrator is afforded the ability to see all listings currently posted by the selected user; the ability to complete Tasks 5 and 10 can also be done within Task 3 if any available listings exist.
 An administrator makes the desired information changes and presses the "Save" button at the bottom of the form.
-Should the administrator attempt to make invalid changes, such as duplication of information, an error message will be displayed, otherwise the information is committed.
+Should the administrator attempt to make invalid changes, such as duplication of information, an error message will be displayed.
+Otherwise, the information is committed.
 Alternatively, should the administrator deem no changes neccesary, there is a "Cancel" button next to the "Save" button to bring the administrator to their previous viewing page.

 **Task 4: Deleting a user.
 (Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator views all the users entered in the database, and selects the "Delete User" button next to the data entry.
 This issues a prompt asking for confirmation as to whether or not to proceed with the deletion.
-Should the administrator press "Confirm", the data entry will be removed from the database, else the administrator presses "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
+Should the administrator press "Confirm", the data entry will be removed from the database.
+Otherwise, the administrator presses "Cancel", resulting in the prompt disappearing and no changes occurring to the database.
 Note that deleting a user will also remove all listings posted by said user.

 **Task 5: Deleting a sublet listing.
 (Prerequisites: Task 1)** An administrator views the database containing all listings, and selects the "Delete Listing" button next to the data entry.
-This issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
+This issues a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", a prompt will appear with a form asking the administrator to file a reason for deletion.
 The admin then fills in a relevant reason for deletion, and presses "Okay".
 The data entry will be removed from the database, and a message to the lister is sent with the reason specified for deletion.
 Otherwise, the administrator presses "Cancel" resulting in the prompt disappearing and no changes occurring to the database.

 **Task 6: Logout.
 (Prerequisites: Task 1)**
 An administrator presses the "Logout" button in the top right corner of the management tool, which take the user back to the login page.